Not-a-Fintech-Company/Website/guides/how-to-launch-a-card-product.md

 # Banks

 Choosing a bank partner is the most critical of all partnership decisions.
-A lot of the advice can be boiled down to a piece of advice from an industry veteran: "if this is how they are when you're dating, then imagine how it will be once you're married."
-A separate guide is in the works [here](/guides/how-to-select-a-bank-partner).
+A lot of the advice can be boiled down to a piece of advice from an unnamed industry veteran: "if this is how they are when you're dating, then imagine how it will be once you're married."
+A separate guide for this exists [here](/guides/how-to-select-a-bank-partner).

 # Networks